Cracking the Code... Editor

 Full-screen Editors

-We wanted to expand the UI so that users had the most space possible when developing and navigating the editors.
+I wanted to expand the UI so that users had the most space possible when developing and navigating the editors.

 Redesign The Fundamental Workflow